-Research Tools: Dual-Polarized Radar
+Research Tools: Dual Polarized Radar

-Dual-polarized (dual-pol) radar technology is truly a NOAA-wide accomplishment.
-NSSL spent nearly 30 years researching and developing the technology.
-The National Weather Service (NWS) and NSSL developed the specifications for the modification, which was tested by engineers at the NWS Radar Operations Center.
-The NWS Warning Decision Training Branch provided timely and relevant training to all NWS forecasters who would be using the technology.
+Dual-polarization (dual-pol) radar technology is truly a NOAA-wide accomplishment.
+The NOAA National Severe Storms Laboratory spent nearly 30 years researching and developing the technology.
+Dual-pol is the most significant enhancement ever made to the nation's radar network since Doppler radar was first installed in the early 1990s.The NOAA National Weather Service (NWS) and NSSL developed the specifications for modifications to the single-polarization WSR-88D radars.
+The upgrade was tested by engineers at the NWS Radar Operations Center and such tests decided the practicality of upgrading the nationwide network of Doppler radars.

 Dual-pol researchers at NSSL are endeavoring to: